YAML rules → Pandas DataFrames (under the hood)

 So: rules = list of dicts in memory; data = one wide-ish DataFrame of timestamps and point columns.

-3. Pivot to wide: df.pivot_table(index="ts", columns="external_id", values="value") so each point is a column (one column per external_id).
+2. Pivot to wide: df.pivot_table(index="timestamp", columns="point_id", values="value") (or equivalent) so each sensor is a column.

 3. What RuleRunner.run does to that DataFrame